term-world/traffic-circle-solution/README.md

 * If the crosswalk signal is ✔️ and the light is 🟡, the light becomes 🔴
 * If the crosswalk signal is ✔️ and the light is 🔴, the light becomes 🔴 and the crosswalk signal becomes ❌

-** this light uses `crosswalk` with the symbols ✔️❌
+** This stoplight uses the variable `crosswalk`; this variable can be used to store one of the following two emoji values (as a single character string) to represent if the crosswalk signal is active(✔️) or not active(❌).

 #### `north-east`

-A duel-direction light system that detects which way traffic is coming from and switches the lights accordingly.
+A dual-direction light system that detects which way traffic is coming from and switches the lights accordingly.
+There are two directions of lights to control the traffic. the first set of controls are for the lights and traffic coming from the north and south of the light as represented by the `northlight` and `northtraffic` variables.
+The second set of controls are for the lights and traffic coming from the east and west of the light as represented by the `eastlight` and `easttraffic` variables.

+* If there is traffic coming from one direction that has a 🔴 while the other side has no traffic and a 🟢, the light without traffic should switch to a 🟡.
-* if there is traffic coming from one direction that does not have a 🟢, then switch the lights so that the 🟢 that does not have traffic switches to 🟡.
-Then the light that has traffic should switch to 🟢 and the one that does not should switch to 🔴.
+* If there is traffic coming from one direction that has a 🔴 while the other side has no traffic and a 🟡, the light that has traffic should switch to 🟢 and the one that does not should switch to 🔴.
-  * One light will always end up 🟢 so that there will always be a 🟢 and 🔴.
+  * The lights should flip from 🟢 to 🔴 so that the lights switch back and forth.

-** this light uses `northlight` and `eastlight` with the 🟢🟡🔴 signals, and `northtraffic` and `easttraffic` with the ✔️❌ signals
+** This light uses `northlight` and `eastlight` with the 🟢🟡🔴 signals, and `northtraffic` and `easttraffic` with the traffic(✔️) and no traffic(❌) signals

 ### The `Car.py` and `Bus.py`